John-Leitch/Aphid/README.md

 ## Change Log

 ### Current
+* Added lock keyword for thread synchronization.
 * Added REPL namespace autocomplete for using statements.
+* Updated REPL autocomplete to show property type in relevant results.
 * Improved autocomplete performance, decreased flickering.
 * Added REPL autocomplete max list size.
+* Fixed REPL autocomplete bug in Windows 7 and prior.
+* Made pipe operator context aware, so it can be used as a bit-wise or, or a pipeline depending on the operands.
+* Added Aphid export stub compiler which adds export keyword support.
+When applied to an aphid function along with optional return and param type annotations, the compiler generates strongly typed stubs to further simplify CLR to Aphid interop.
+* Major overhaul to AphidObject with improved type enforcement, interop compatibility, and serialization support.
+* Significant improvements to AphidShell language inference.
+* Restructured AphidShell remote script execution so results are buffered back on a per-command basis.
+* Added quote preprocessor directive.
+* Made process header console output conditional.
+* Added CodeDom header, which offers idiomatic mappings and fluent interfaces for .NET CodeDom.
+* Added machine header for collection system specs and resource usage.
+* Updating remoting to behavior to save original connection details.
+* Updated test loop script to support passing command-line args to target script.
+* Fixed test loop script bug caused by detection of changes in files containing tilde in name.
+* Fixed mutator coverage gap in extension declarations.
+* Fixed strict-mode compliance issues.
+* Fixed AphidShell remoting regression.
+* Fixed bug in arg parsing.
+* Cleaned up Mantispid error handling.
+* Fixed var initialization bug.
+* Fixed several serialization bugs and tweaked output formatting.

 ### 0.6.6686.31055 - April 22, 2017
 * Improved support for sharing resources across thread-boundaries.